blairanderson/tachyonstemplates/_posts/2018-04-18-rails-pluck-multiple-columns-hash.md

     .group_by_month.pluck("SUM(coupon_amount_cents)")
 {% endhighlight  %}

-All good and fine, as you can see pretty reasonable requests...
-"Show as much data as helpful"...
+All good and fine, as you can see pretty reasonable requests... _"Show as much data as helpful"_...

-### Could it be more efficient?
+### Could It Be More Efficient?

-How about something like this?
+Plucking multiple columns seemed like it should have a native API.

+But the current API feels awkward:

+{% highlight ruby %}
+sales, refunds, coupons = OrderItems.where(account_id: current_account.id)
+    .group_by_month.pluck([
+        "SUM(price_amount_cents)",
+        "SUM(refund_amount_cents)",
+        "SUM(coupon_amount_cents)"
+      ]).first
+{% endhighlight  %}

+Not Bad, but whats that first thing? and setting multiple variables in a single line is kinda odd depending on your project.

+### How would I want it to look like?

 {% highlight ruby %}
 data = OrderItems.where(account_id: current_account.id).group_by_month.pluckm({